maths/moodle-qtype_stack/doc/en/CAS/STACK-Maxima_sandbox.md

 	rand(matrix([5,5],[5,5]));

 to create a pseudo-random matrix.
+If `rand` returns unevaluated, then you have not loaded the libraries correctly.